Newport News station

-Newport News station is an Amtrak intercity train station in Newport News, Virginia.
-The station is the southern terminus of two daily Northeast Regional round trips.
+Newport News station was an Amtrak inter-city train station in Newport News, Virginia.
+When it closed, it was the southern terminus of two daily Northeast Regional round trips.
 It has a single side platform adjacent to a large CSX rail yard.
 An Amtrak Thruway motorcoach connection to Norfolk station effectively doubles the frequency between each station and Washington.

-A replacement station near Newport News/Williamsburg International Airport is under construction, with opening expected in April 2024.
-A second station in downtown Newport News is also proposed.
+It was replaced by the Newport News Transportation Center.

 History

 Chesapeake & Ohio

-The Chesapeake and Ohio Railroad (C&O) under Collis Potter Huntington completed the Peninsula Extension to the small town of Newport News in 1881.
+The Chesapeake and Ohio Railway (C&O) under Collis Potter Huntington completed the Peninsula Extension to the small town of Newport News in 1881.
 This allowed the C&O to transport West Virginia coal to Hampton Roads – the largest warm-water port on the East Coast – and directly compete with the Norfolk and Western Railway.
 Between the coal exports and Huntington's Newport News Shipbuilding Company, Newport News soon became a major shipping and industrial area.

 Ferry service between Norfolk and Newport News began in 1883, though the first passenger train station at Newport News was not built until 1892.
 The multi-story brick structure, Victorian with a large clock tower, was built on the waterfront at 23rd Street.
 A train shed stretched onto a pier so that passengers could transfer directly between trains and ferries.

 By the 1930s, the station was in poor shape, having settled significantly due to the soft soil.
 It was demolished in 1940 and replaced with a smaller two-story brick station.
 The new station was constructed on a concrete base 1 foot above the 1933 Chesapeake–Potomac hurricane flood level, and its pilings were driven 90 feet underground to prevent settling.

 Between 1953 and 1954, the C&O stopped using Phoebus, Virginia to the east as the terminus of its Norfolk/Hampton Roads area passenger trains.
 The company shifted that terminus, by then being for the George Washington and other passenger trains, to Newport News station.

 When Amtrak took over intercity passenger service in the United States on May 1, 1971, the C&O had served Newport News with three daily round trips: the Newport News sections of the George Washington and Fast Flying Virginian/Sportsman, plus a Newport News-Richmond trip.